jonathanhliu21/COM-Server/docs/issues.md

 This means that on Linux and Windows, sending/receiving large amounts of data will lead to wrong data readings, and on MacOS, sending/receiving large amounts of data may lead to slower IO (because of the way the IO thread is written).

 It is recommended that you write your **own** IO thread using `Connection.custom_io_thread()`.

+## Disconnecting when server is running

+If the serial port is disconnected while the server is running, visiting endpoints will likely result in a `500 Internal Server Error`.
+It will require connecting the serial port back, then restarting the server.
+I am planning to add disconnect handling in the server for a future release.